 - Depending on the drug used it may take up to six months, or even longer, for the viral load to become undetectable.

 - Having an undetectable viral load only prevents HIV transmission and no other STIs or pregnancy.
 Condoms protect against HIV and other STDs and pregnancy.

 - Many people with HIV may not be in a position to reach detectability due to several factors related to access to treatment (eg, health care systems, poverty, denial, stigma, discrimination, criminalization) or the toxicity of antiretroviral therapy; or may not be ready or ready to begin treatment.
 There are many barriers to testing, treatment and long-term adherence beyond the control of people living with and vulnerable to HIV which must be addressed.

-Finally, the PARTNER is part of a substantial and growing body of facts in the "real world" and the clinical evidence is proving that while HIV is not always transmitted, even with a detectable viral load when a person living with HIV is under treatment and has an undetectable viral load, that both protects their own health and prevent new HIV infections.
+Finally, PARTNER is part of a substantial and growing set of facts in the "real world" and clinical evidence that is proving that while HIV is not always transmitted, even with a detectable viral load, when a person living with HIV is under treatment and has undetectable viral load, this both protects their own health and prevents new HIV infections.